Lincoln Tunnel: Tolls

-As of 5 January 2025, the tolls-by-mail rate going from New Jersey to New York City is $18.31 for cars and motorcycles; there is no toll for passenger vehicles going from New York City to New Jersey.
-New Jersey and New York–issued E-ZPass users are charged $14.06 for cars and $13.06 for motorcycles during off-peak hours, and $16.06 for cars and $15.06 for motorcycles during peak hours.
-Users with E-ZPass issued from agencies outside of New Jersey and New York are charged the tolls-by-mail rate.
+As of 4 January 2026, the toll going from New Jersey to New York City is $23.30 for cars and motorcycles with toll-by-plate or E-ZPasses issued by agencies outside of New York and New Jersey.
+New Jersey and New York–issued E-ZPass users are charged $14.79 for cars and $13.79 for motorcycles during off-peak hours, and $16.79 for cars and $15.79 for motorcycles during peak hours.
+E-ZPass Mid-Tier users are charged $19.55 for cars and $19.05 for motorcycles.
+There is no toll for passenger vehicles going from New York City to New Jersey.

-From July 2025, the Mid-Tier rate is $18.72, while the toll-by-mail rate is $22.38.

 Tolls were formerly collected at a tollbooth on the New Jersey side.
 Originally, tolls were collected in both directions.
 In August 1970, the Lincoln Tunnel's 50-cent toll, which the Port Authority had charged since the tunnel's 1937 opening, was abolished for westbound drivers.
 At the same time, eastbound drivers saw their tolls doubled to $1.00.
 The tolls of eleven other New York–New Jersey and Hudson River crossings along a 130 mi stretch, from the Outerbridge Crossing in the south to the Rip Van Winkle Bridge in the north, were also changed to south- or eastbound-only at that time.
 The westbound tollbooths were later removed.
 By 1981, there were 14 eastbound toll lanes, in comparison to the 18 lanes in both directions that the plaza had contained in 1955.
 As of 2018, there are 13 lanes at the tollbooth.
 Electronic tolling was first implemented at Lincoln Tunnel circa 1988, when buses were allowed to pay tolls electronically.
 In 1996, the Port Authority voted to renovate the toll plaza; the proposed improvements included converting it to accommodate electronic tolling for all vehicles that used E-ZPass.
 E-ZPass toll collection at the Lincoln Tunnel started in October 1997, although the tollbooths were retained.

 In March 2020, due to the COVID-19 pandemic, all-electronic tolling was temporarily placed in effect for all Port Authority crossings, including the Lincoln Tunnel.
 Cash toll collection was temporarily reinstated from October 2020 to December 2022 while infrastructure to convert the tunnel to open road tolling was installed.
 Open road tolling began on December 11, 2022.
 The tollbooths were dismantled, and drivers are no longer able to pay cash at the tunnel.
 Instead, there are cameras mounted onto new overhead gantries at the Dyer Plaza Ramp on the Manhattan side.
 A vehicle without E-ZPass will have a picture taken of its license plate and a bill for the toll will be mailed to its owner.
 For E-ZPass users, sensors will detect their transponders wirelessly.
 The carpool discount was eliminated when open-road tolling was implemented.
 The Lincoln Tunnel had been the last PANYNJ facility to accept cash.